 Avoid running yourself into an injury by knowing how to reduce risk before setting out.

 WORK ON STRENGTHENING YOUR BODY

 Strength exercises help build up the muscles in your legs and feet, meaning your landings are more secure and your push offs more powerful.
 A solid, strong foundation makes your body better able to withstand the demands of running.
 Two key areas to focus on are the core and glutes.
-Read our article featuring seven of the best strength exercises for runners.
+Read our article featuring some of the best strength exercises for runners.

 WARM-UP BEFORE AND STRETCH AFTER EVERY RUN

 It’s the oldest rule in the book, but runners should always loosen up their muscles before setting off on a run.
 Add a few short dynamic stretches beforehand as a warm-up.
 These are movements that prepare your muscles, ligaments, and joints for running by going through a full range of motion beforehand.
 Not only will dynamic stretching decrease muscle stiffness but it can help you with agility, speed, and acceleration.